 "Yrsa!
 Where are you?!"

 During a bright and warm morning on the island, the whole tribe was in motion, preparing for a productive day of unpredictable work.
-Fishermen and women were gathering their nets, blacksmiths were firing up their furnaces, hunters were crafting their arrows, and the viking king was getting ready for what was apparently to be his morning "wood sculpting" for the day.
+Fishermen and women were gathering their nets, blacksmiths were firing up their furnaces, hunters were crafting their arrows, and the Viking king was getting ready for what was supposedly to be his morning "wood sculpting" for the day.

 Dusting off an old belonging, Karmen began, "You do know the objective of today is to cleanse your room of any items of distraction or irrelevance for the new month, not just move them around."